• About

 This is definitely one of those neighborhoods in Toronto that you want to visit to get a feel for the diverse culture that exists in this city, particularly through the different foods that you can get here – tacos, French food, Jamaican food, pastries, ramen!
 You name it – the list is endless.
 There’s even a little Swedish café called Fika in there!

 I loved Kensington Market and would go back time and time again just to taste all the different foods here.
-If you aren’t up for exploring on your own, you can certainly book a guided food tour of the area like this one or this one.
+If you aren’t up for exploring on your own, you can certainly book a guided food tour of the area like this one.

 About to devour this Baja fish taco from Seven Lives at Kensington Market!